Kourtney Kardashian Allegedly Bans Scott Disick From Big Family Vacation: Are They Over Again?

 Hollywood Life shared that not long ago Kourtney Kardashian hinted at problems saying that she had forgotten how to love.
 Kourtney posted a bathroom selfie along with the caption,”Tell me how to love, it’s been so long.”
 This was after reports already came out that Kourtney and Scott were back together again, but now nobody really knows what is going on with them.
 These are the words to a song, but Kourtney posting them does make everyone wonder what she meant.

 When it comes to Scott Disick and Kourtney Kardashian, they have three children together, but have broken up and gotten back together more times than they can probably even count.
-For some reason, they just keep ending up back together, though.
+For some reason, they just keep ending up back together.
 Only time will tell if Kourtney and Scott end up getting married and working through their problems.
 This last split was their longest one so far.

 Are you shocked to hear that Kourtney Kardashian allegedly disinvited Scott Disick to their family vacation?
 Do you think that these two will ever work through their issues and end up getting married?
 Sound off in the comments section below on your thoughts, and don’t miss new episodes of Keeping Up With the Kardashians when it returns to Sunday nights on E!.